datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/upgrade/helm/edge-stack-1.14/edge-stack-2.3.md

-   The best way to avoid multiple agents when installing with Helm is to use `--set emissary-ingress.agent.enabled=false` to tell Helm not to install a new Agent with productName$ $versionTwoX$.
+   The best way to avoid multiple agents when installing with Helm is to use `--set emissary-ingress.agent.enabled=false` to tell Helm not to install a new Agent with $productName$ $versionTwoX$.
 Once testing is done, you can switch Agents safely.

 6. **If you use ACME for multiple `Host`s, add a wildcard `Host` too.**